Lnk: Simplify Your Dotfiles with a Git-Native CLI

 - Run bootstrap scripts automatically when you clone or update.

-What Lnk Solves
+What This Actually Solves

 How to Install Lnk